Tauriko for Tomorrow update: transportation planning

 Work underway now

 The project is in the early phases.
-Building a community at Tauriko West will require changes to the Regional Policy Statement, highway designation and City Plan as part of the Resource Management process.
-It also involves a boundary change, and discussions between Tauranga City and Western Bay of Plenty District Councils are underway.
+Building a community at Tauriko West will require changes to the Regional Policy Statement, highway designation and City Plan as part of the Resource Management process, along with a boundary alteration between Tauranga City and the Western Bay of Plenty District.

 For the NZ Transport Agency, the next stage of the process is to consider options to implement changes to the transport system, including SH29.
-This includes exploring options for realignment of the state highway along the existing corridor, intersection form and location, access to the state highway, and supporting the SmartGrowth settlement pattern.
+This involves working through a suite of walking, cycling, public transport, and local road and state highway opportunities, in addition to implementing short-term safety improvements on SH29 and SH29A.

 Tauriko for Tomorrow project update - October 2017 (1.66mb pdf)